Steven Oleksy

-Steven Andrew Oleksy (born February 4, 1986) is an American professional ice hockey defenseman who is currently playing for Orlando Solar Bears in the ECHL.
-He has formerly played in National Hockey League (NHL) with the Washington Capitals and Pittsburgh Penguins.
+Steven Andrew Oleksy (born February 4, 1986) is an American former professional ice hockey defenseman.
+He played in the National Hockey League (NHL) with the Washington Capitals and Pittsburgh Penguins.

 Early life

-Oleksy was born in Chesterfield Township, Michigan.
-He attended L'Anse Creuse High School - North and graduated in 2004.
-He has one brother, Daniel, who played hockey at Oakland University.
-During high school Oleksy was a four-year letter winner at L'Anse Creuse High School-North.
-He went on to play one year of NJCAA college baseball at Macomb Community College.
+Oleksy was born in Chesterfield, Michigan.
+He attended L'Anse Creuse High School - North in Macomb Township, Michigan and graduated in 2004.
+He has one brother, Daniel, who played hockey at Oakland University in Michigan.
+During high school, Oleksy was a four-year letter winner at L'Anse Creuse High School-North.
+He played one year of NJCAA college baseball at Macomb Community College in Warren, Michigan.
 His jersey number was retired at L'Anse Creuse High School North on May 13, 2014.

 Playing career

 Oleksy grew up playing hockey around the metro Detroit area.
 He played for the Troy Sting AA team, before moving on to play junior hockey in the Central States Hockey League with the Michigan Metro Jets.
-He then went on to play in the NAHL with the Traverse City North Stars.
-Oleksy then won a scholarship at Lake Superior State University where he played three seasons of NCAA Division I college hockey with the Lake Superior State Lakers men's ice hockey team.
-Following his graduation, Oleksy turned professional to join the Las Vegas Wranglers for two games at the end of their 2008–09 ECHL season.
+He then played in the NAHL with the Traverse City North Stars.
+Next, Oleksy earned a scholarship at Lake Superior State University in Sault Ste.
+Marie, Michigan where he played three seasons of NCAA Division I college hockey with the Lake Superior State Lakers men's ice hockey team.
+After graduating, he turned professional joining the Las Vegas Wranglers for two games at the end of their 2008–09 ECHL season.

 After starting the 2011–12 season with the Idaho Steelheads of the ECHL for a third season, Oleksy joined the Bridgeport Sound Tigers on loan before signing an extension for the remainder of the year on February 23, 2012.

-Proving a solid addition to the Sound Tigers defense, Oleksy was signed as a free agent for the following 2012–13 season in the AHL with the Hershey Bears on July 2, 2012.
+Proving a solid addition to the Sound Tigers' defense, Oleksy was signed as a free agent for the following 2012–13 season in the AHL with the Hershey Bears on July 2, 2012.
 After 55 games with the Bears and ranking third among AHL defensemen in penalty minutes, Oleksy was signed to his first NHL deal with the Bears' affiliate, the Washington Capitals, on a three-year two-way contract on March 4, 2013.
 He was then immediately recalled to the Capitals.
 In his NHL debut, he registered an assist for the Capitals in a 4–3 comeback victory over the Boston Bruins on March 5.